Operational Excellence & Equipment Management | Pillar II · Exegens · Dr. Alin Posteucă

 Will Be Able to Do

-• Solid understanding of productivity and operational efficiency principles — not as concepts, but as governing instruments
+• Solid understanding of reliability and operational stability principles — not as concepts, but as governing instruments traceable to financial outcomes

-• Clear, applicable, and measurable methods for activity optimisation — each traceable to cost, time, and quality consequences
+• Clear, applicable, and measurable methods for equipment performance management — each traced to availability, quality, and cost consequences

-• Connection between concept and practice — through hands-on workshops where learning is confirmed in real operational conditions
+• Connection between concept and practice — through hands-on workshops conducted on real equipment with real financial consequences

-• Confidence in Lean application with direct impact on operational performance — competence confirmed, not assumed
+• Confidence in Lean, TPM, and OEE application with direct impact on operational performance — competence confirmed in practice, not assumed in the classroom

-• A culture of rigorous execution and continuous improvement — embedded as a behavioural infrastructure, not a programme
+• Culture of proactive and preventive maintenance — embedded as a behavioural infrastructure, not imposed as a procedure

 Organisational Impact